scopevale/codio-setup/README.md

 codio-setup
 ===========

-My codio config files
+My codio project config files

-Copy these various files into the /home/codio & /home/codio/workspace directories for new node projects
+Clone this repo into the /home/codio directory of a new codio project & then copy these various files into the /home/codio & /home/codio/workspace directories for new node projects